Hoh Rainforest

 Spruce burl trail

-Maybe one of the strangest groves of trees in the Olympic Peninsula, the spruces on a side-path to Beach 1 are leafless and windswept, and have grown massive burls up and down their stems.
+Perhaps one of the strangest groves of trees on the Olympic Peninsula, the spruces on a side path to Beach 1 are leafless and windswept, and have grown massive burls up and down their stems.
 The growths are mysterious yet thought to be benign.
-The burls are enormous compared to the relatively small and skinny sizes of the trees they inhabit.
-The loop trail is a fraction of a mile but spruce burls are found all along the coast, especially farther north from the trail for those seeking an easy off-trail adventure.
+The burls are enormous compared to the relatively small and skinny sizes of the trees they grow on.
+The loop trail is a fraction of a mile, but spruce burls are found all along the coast, especially farther north from the trail for those seeking an easy off-trail adventure.

 Spruce Burl Trail - IMG_1639.jpeg